-This course is designed to give the student an understanding interrelationships complex between pharmacology and pathophysiology; therefore, connecting pharmacology to therapeutic goals and patient wellness.
+This course is designed to give the the student an understanding of interrelationships complex between pharmacology and pathophysiology; therefore, connecting pharmacology to therapeutic goals and patient wellness.
 At the completion of this course, the student should have the knowledge to make astute assignments, establish outcome criteria, correctly administer drugs, and make a comprehensive evaluation of the effects of the drug therapy.

-NUR2312, CHILD-BEARING FAMILY PCC, 2 hours.
+NUR2312, MATERNAL NEWBORN NURSING, 2 hours.

-This course is designed to incorporate the nursing standards of care as determined by The Association of Women's Health, Obstetric and Neonatal Nurses into the maternal nursing perinatal continuum of care which includes care of the newborn.
-The key aspects of this course will encompass patient-centered care families throughout reproductive vears.
-The importance of teamwork and collaboration with other members of a healthcare team will be integrated.
-The client and family will be viewed holistically through their own unique physical, social, cultural, and spiritual aspects.
-Evidencedbased practice to ensure and enhance quality improvement of care, safety issues, and use of informatics will be included.
+This course is designed to incorporate the nursing evidence based standards of care as determined by The Association of Women's Health, Obstetric and Neonatal Nurses into the maternal nursing perinatal continuum of care which includes care of the newborn.
+Achievement of quality client outcomes is enhanced through interdisciplinary collaboration, quality improvement, use of informatics and sound clinical judgement.
+Utilizing leadership skills the nurse delivers family centered nursing care to promote wellness, reduce risk and restore health.
+The client and family will be viewed holistically through the lens of their own unique physical, social, cultural, and spiritual aspects.

-NUR2323, PEDIATRIC PCC, 3 hours.
+NUR2323, NURSING CARE OF THE CHILD, 3 hours.